-Because of the COVID-19 outbreak, we have asked all our volunteer leaders to postpone, move to virtual, or cancel in-person events of any size through at least May 10.
+In response to the COVID-19 outbreak, we have asked all our volunteer leaders to postpone, move to virtual, or cancel in-person events of any size until further notice.

 Unfortunately, that means we are unable to gather in person, which is our favorite mode of organizing.
 But as any true organizer knows, we never give up—we get creative!
 Obstacles can also spur innovation, new approaches, and even increased productivity.

 Over the course of the pandemic, the impact of our efforts has been expanded by incorporating digital organizing methods into our strategy.
 Our team and volunteers also proved to be incredibly creative and innovative during this time, finding safe ways to continue their important work, while also promoting civic engagement throughout local communities.
 We will continue to utilize these methods and leverage various organizing technologies as we move forward.